Maximising the Democratic Republic of Congo's economic potential

 The International Monetary Fundreported that the Democratic Republic of Congo saw an over 4.5% economic growth in 2021 thanks, in large part, to the country's mining and service sectors.

-The mining sector remains the essential engine behind Congolese growth, and the country has key resources for the energy transition such as copper, cobalt and lithium.
+The mining sector remains the essential engine behind Congolese growth, as the country has key resources for the energy transition such as copper, cobalt and lithium.

-The ERG group is one of the largest investors in these activities.
-Its CEO believes in the country's enormous potential.
+CEO of the ERG group, one of the largest investors in these activities, believes in the country's enormous potential.

-But beyond its mineral wealth, the country also intends to diversify its economy.
-And the vast arable lands of the DRC also offer opportunities for the agricultural sector.
+Beyond the DRC's mineral wealth, the country also boasts vast arable lands which offer opportunities for the agricultural sector.

 Entrepreneurs seizing opportunities

-Tisya Mukuna is the creator of "La Kinoise," a Congolese coffee brand.
-She is the embodiment of a new generation of entrepreneurs who are determined to get the country moving.
+Tisya Mukuna, creator of "La Kinoise," a Congolese coffee brand, is the embodiment of a new generation of entrepreneurs who are determined to get the country moving.

-Three years ago, she became the first to cultivate organic coffee in the Kinshasa region.
+Three years ago, she became the first to cultivate organic coffee in the Kinshasa region, making the most of what the land has to offer.

-This summer, she opened a small factory to roast and package her coffee on site in the capital.
-It's been a tough journey, but nothing insurmountable, she says.
+This summer, Mukuna opened a small factory to roast and package her coffee on site in the capital, however she has faced some challenges caused by environmental factors, such as heavy rain.

-She explained to Euronews how she got started on her journey as an entrepreneur.

-"The story I have with coffee is a story about passion.
-A passion for agriculture in general, planting things, growing things and the crazy bet to grow coffee here in Kinshasa even when everyone told me it was impossible."
+She told Euronews that growing coffee is "a story about passion" which she pursued "even when everyone told [her] it was impossible."

-From harvesting to packaging, Tisya intends to control the entire production chain of this 100% local coffee.
-A "first" which requires energy and perseverance.
+From harvesting to packaging, Tisya intends to control the entire production chain of this 100% local coffee business, which requires energy and perseverance.

-Tisya aspires to make her coffee known and have it sold beyond the borders of the DRC.
-A shining example to those who want to invest in the country and seize its opportunities for the future.
+Tisya aspires to make her coffee known and have it sold beyond the borders of the DRC, an entrepreneur who provides an example to those who want to invest in the country and seize its opportunities for the future.